 So often we forget that we’re connected to a lot of folks who would actually love to help us, be they readers, friends, or family.

-Maybe your Aunt Jenny knows someone at a bookstore or coffee shop or other market-appropriate retail outlets who could host an event.
+Maybe your Aunt Jenny knows someone at a bookstore or coffee shop or other market-appropriate retail outlet who could host an event.
 Perhaps a former colleague is great friends with a local A&E journalist.

 Never be afraid to ask for help; always tap your connections when you ask.

 At the end of the day, you don’t need 1,000 marketing strategies.
-You only need a handful that will continually build your platform and fan base, and that makes sense for your buyer market and the way they receive information.
+You only need a handful that will continually build your platform and fan base and that makes sense for your buyer market and the way they receive information.
 And, to successfully promote a self-published book, you need to execute those strategies consistently.